tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > General concentration upon proper and mutual relationships is the way to solve all the problems of society.
 (p.
 266)

+> Concentration on the mutual relationships of social life will change our conception of life, and thus our efforts.
+> Instead of complaining, for instance, that men of our time are interested only in making money by any means,
+> we must try to create social and economic circumstances that not only prefent them from resorting to unjust means,
+> but will actually impose just means and make them possible.
 > Because of corrupt conditions, man is often pressed, if not forced, to be exclusively preoccupied with money.
-> Money, that invaluable means of cifilization, should be only a "means of exchange" and not
+> Money, that invaluable means of civilization, should be only a "means of exchange" and not
 > assume a *limiting form* that oppresses and debases other forms of life.
 (p.
 266)

 > Capitalism as cultivated until now is a limiting form that is abolishing itself and
 > will be abolished in the culture of equivalent relationships.
-> ....
+> Already, today's disequilibrated social and economic conditions show that this form has matured and is about to transform itself.
+> This form, instead of becoming open, so as to make possible an equivalent distribution of values,
+> will probably remain a "form" - as art clearly shows by its transformation of particular form into
+> purified form before its destruction of all limited form.
 > Although a more stable world equilibrium will follow, the new form will still be too dominated by money to allow it to
 > spread equivalently through the world.
 > For the future, Neo-Plastic demonstrates for every area *an organization of equivalent relationships and not a new form.*